jamestattersall/Proton2Mssql/readme.md

 ## Entity

 The Proton entity is similar to a class in modern programming terminology.
 There is always an entity for the patient.
-Additional entities could be staff member, Hospital location, dialyser, equipment, General Practitioner.
+Additional entities are created as required and could be staff member, Hospital location, dialyser, equipment, General Practitioner.
 Each entity defines a template for data structure The Proton database would store multiple instances of one or more entities.
 A patient called John Smith would be stored in Proton as an instance to the patient entity.

 Each entity has a single specified item as a unique indexed free-text identifier (e.g. hospital number).
 This identifier is used as a primary ID for the patient for external purposes.
 This is unfortunate because it can be changed by a user.
 The genuine primary key, used by proton for internal purposes, the entity instance ID would be a better choice as the entity key.
 The entity instance ID can be accessed by a Proton quark us the “patient” system variable.
 An entity can be selected in Proton as # followed by the entity instance ID.